 Using a content management system (CMS) is a more complicated option that requires at least basic web development and technical skills.
 Some of the most popular CMSs include:

 Sounds good so far?
 Well, if you’re willing to use a CMS, there’s one thing everyone needs to know.
 There are some inherent features (wouldn’t call them flaws!) for all of these platforms.
 You will always have to…

 What does all of that get you?
 A system, that you can edit to your heart’s content.
 It means they’re powerful – but beware, as using a CMS tends to be not a very beginner-friendly process.

 If you consider yourself a beginner and are only trying to learn how to design a website, I wouldn’t recommend using them.
 Instead, I’d consider an all-inclusive website builder.

 Unlike content management systems, website builders generally offer all-inclusive deals that come with everything you need to start designing your own website.
-They tend to be quite beginner-friendly, and builders like Wix are rapidly growing in popularity.
+They tend to be quite beginner-friendly, ideal for those who don’t know how to design a web page, and builders like Wix are rapidly growing in popularity.